jmoore2081/smackgrc/src/pages/requirements/index.md

 title: SMACK GRC Requirements
 mainDescription: >-
-  No matter whether you are trying to achieve compliance with SOX, PCI DSS, GDPR, NIST or any other standard, SMACK Powered by Quick Base will meet your needs, helping you to ensure that your requirements are well managed and compliance position clearly understood.
+  No matter whether you are trying to achieve compliance with SOX, PCI DSS, GDPR, NIST or any other standard, SMACK GRC will meet your needs, helping you to ensure that your requirements are well managed and compliance position clearly understood.
 image: /img/undraw_setup_analytics_8qkl.png
 heading: Requirements for GRC
 description: >-
-  No matter whether you are trying to achieve compliance with SOX, PCI DSS, GDPR, NIST or any other standard, SMACK Powered by Quick Base will meet your needs, helping you to ensure that your requirements are well managed and compliance position clearly understood.
+  No matter whether you are trying to achieve compliance with SOX, PCI DSS, GDPR, NIST or any other standard, SMACK GRC will meet your needs, helping you to ensure that your requirements are well managed and compliance position clearly understood.
 intro:
   blurbs:
     - text: >-